 To learn more about BriteVu featured in the Scientific American blog , NPR’s Science Friday or the Atlantic’s Quart go to www.ScarletImaging.com.

 In the process of developing new imaging systems, we have been working on a number of educational and clinically diagnostic techniques that serve many potential applications.
-At this point, we have developed micro-CT (aka ‘cat scan’) techniques for small birds, a means to non-invasively view blood vessels with MRI on live birds and new contrast agents to ‘cast’ the vascular system of recently deceased animals.
-In the lab we have also used some of these advanced diagnostics on clinical bird cases as a means to make diagnoses not previously considered possible.
+At this point, we have developed micro-CT and clinical CT (aka ‘cat scan’) protocols for small birds, a means to non-invasively view blood vessels with MRI on live birds and new contrast agents to ‘cast’ the vascular system of recently deceased animals.
+In the lab we have also used some of these advanced diagnostics on clinical bird cases to make diagnoses not previously considered possible.
 Ultimately, we would like to see these techniques refined and used in other facilities as a means to help solve problems in pet birds and other animals.